Allie Sullberg is a San Francisco-based artist, writer, and illustrator.

 2016 Good, Great, Fine (solo), Glass Box Gallery, Santa Barbara CA

-Clients
+Selected Clients

-SF MOMA, The New York Times, The New Yorker, Dropbox, Figma, Netflix, Robinhood, Pentagram, Vogue, The ACLU, The Washington Post, WIRED, TODAY, NBC, TED, The Atlantic, Women’s Health, Morning Brew, MIT Technology Review, Eddie Bauer, Refinery29, New York Magazine, Eater, Politico, Fortune, & more
+SF MoMA, The New York Times, The New Yorker, Dropbox, Figma, Netflix, Robinhood, Pentagram, Vogue, The ACLU, The Washington Post, WIRED, TODAY, NBC, TED, The Atlantic, Women’s Health, Morning Brew, MIT Technology Review, Eddie Bauer, Refinery29, New York Magazine, Eater, Politico, Fortune, & more